Musical Discoveries and Italy

 I started writing music and playing the piano when I was about 12 years old.
 I remember how I did put my fingers the first time on the keyboard, and right away, the profound connection made me start to write my own melodies.
 It must be something that comes from somewhere I just cannot explain, and luckily this has continued all through my life until today.

 During my high school years I started composing, studying classical music, and exploring all kinds of contemporary composing techniques.
 At that time, I had the idea of having the first concert of my own compositions.
-For this idea to become a reality, I felt that I needed to explore new countries and cultures to be inspired for writing new music.
+I felt that I needed to explore new countries and cultures to be inspired for writing new music.
 My sister who was already staying in Italy invited me to visit there… So I found Italy in my life.
 This thing would affect me significantly in the future…

 My first composition concert was held in the spring of 1987 and it was organized in collaboration with my hometown’s symphony orchestra.
 In the concert, I was performing as a pianist and conductor.
 The program included my latest works for string quartet, quintetto, string orchestra. and a piece for solo piano, The style of my music at that time was still more traditional in many aspects.

 As a bonus element in my concert, I was projecting art photographs on the screen behind the orchestra.
-Maybe that was already a hint of my hidden desire to break tight classical rules and boundaries and mix different artistic elements together to create something interesting for all our senses.
+Maybe that was already a hint of my hidden desire to break tight classical rules and boundaries and mix different elements together to create something interesting.

 Practising in Helsinki, 1992.

-The next world-class Russian musician I got to know was a multi-award winning cellist Alexej Massarskij.
+The next world-class Russian musician I got to know was a multi-award winning cellist Alexej Massarskij from St. Petersburg.
 He performed my new solo cello composition titled ”Nostalghia” which was inspired by Andrei Tarkovsky’s film.

 That same year, I attended the ”Time of Music” composing course again.
 This time the teacher was a multi-award winning and critically acclaimed composer, York Höller, from Germany.
 Once again, just like with Jean-Claude, from him, I learned not only a new approach for composing but also different views and things about being a composer.
 You can learn more from him here.